heyx3/Bplus.jl/docs/Vec.md

 ## Printing

-The number of digits that a vector is printed with is controlled by the global variable `Bplus.Mat.VEC_N_DIGITS`.
+The number of digits that a vector is printed with is controlled by the global variable `BplusCore.Mat.VEC_N_DIGITS`.
 If you want to change this value only temporarily, call `use_vec_digits()`.
 If you want to print a single vector with a specific number of digits, use `show_vec`.